khn-hnry/khn-hnry/README.md

 - 🤔 I’m looking for help with finding real-world datasets for my projects
 - 💬 Ask me about data science, AI, and machine learning
 - 📫 How to reach me: khairunnisa.maharani.khnrni@gmail.com, [LinkedIn](https://www.linkedin.com/in/khnrni)
 - ⚡ Fun facts: I can play the piano and I'm an INTJ-T, known for being a strategic thinker, independent, analytical, innovative, and a perfectionist.
+Also i can speak a very little chinese.

 ### Connect with Me
 [Instagram](https://www.instagram.com/hnry_zh) | [LinkedIn](https://www.linkedin.com/in/khnrni)